-Phase I: Basic Corporate Information Gathering; Site Selection
+§ 1217.
+Phase I of Examination: Basic Corporate Information Gathering

-Objective: To determine the particular entities, business units, and third-party accounts to be examined.

-Process: This phase commences with a telephone conference call (the opening conference) between the third-party auditor and the holder, at which time the third-party auditor requests basic corporate data.
-The holder is expected to respond to the data request within an agreed-upon time period not to exceed 30 days.
+The objective of Phase I of an unclaimed property examination is to determine the particular entities, business units, and third-party accounts to be examined.
+This phase commences with a telephone conference call or virtual meeting (the opening conference) between the third-party auditor and the holder, at which time the third-party auditor requests basic corporate and unclaimed property data and information.
+The holder is expected to respond to the data and information requests within 30 days, or an agreed-upon time period..